 Module A: Basic Course in Bowen Family Systems Theory

+Bowen theory provides a comprehensive framework about human behaviour, (especially our automatic emotional reactions to others).
+It offers strategies to deal with interpersonal difficulties and ways to manage self.
 Differentiation of self is the cornerstone of the theory.
-It is the capacity to undertake thoughtful and responsible actions, even in the face of emotional pressure, and to maintain meaningful connections.
-It is an essential quality for problem-solving, resilience, and functional interpersonal relationships at read the article.
+It is the capacity to undertake thoughtful and responsible actions, and maintain meaningful connections even under emotional pressure.
+It is an essential quality for problem-solving and resilience.

-- To provide introduction to the basic concepts of the Bowen theory
+- To provide an overview of the basic concepts of the Bowen theory

 - To enhance awareness and application of systems thinking to our life

 - To facilitate participants to learn to define self, and to practice being a “responsible self” in relationships

 - To facilitate conceptualization of clinical cases

 - Family as an emotional system and an emotional unit –